LiTO773/NoodleOld/moodle/README.md

-All the logic necessary to connect/download from Moodle is stored here
+All the logic necessary to interact with Moodle is stored here